keithalewis/lac/README.md

 since backslash (`\`) can be used to escape white space characters on the input stream.

-`Lac` reads space seperated tokens from standard input.
+`Lac` reads space separated tokens from standard input.
 When it sees `puts` it tries to find a _dictionary_ entry with that key.
-The value in the dictionary has the C symbol for `puts` from the C standard library and its signature `int puts(const char*)`.
+The value in the dictionary knows the C symbol for `puts` from the C standard library and its signature `int puts(const char*)`.

-`Lac` then tries to read the required argument as a `const char*` from the input stream.
+`Lac` then tries to read the required argument from the input stream.
 If that succeeds then `puts` is **call**ed with that argument and returns an `int` value.